 * if she is one of the first six patients enrolled on this study she will return on Days 1-4 to have a history a physical examination and her vital signs checked.
 For all other patients they will be seen on Days 1, 2 and 4 of each cycle.

-* Blood tests to measure blood counts, blood mineral levels, and check liver and kidney function will be done weekly or more often if needed
+* Blood tests to measure blood counts, blood mineral levels, and check liver and kidney function will be done before each treatment with aDXS11-001 or more often if needed

 * urinalysis will be done prior to each treatment.